mshashank0/news-feed-coredata-swiftui-mvvm/README.md

 # Simple Tab Bar View with NewsFeed API in SwiftUI using MVVM architecture.
-(API layer Unit test cases)
+(Added Unit test cases)

 ###### Used dependency injection for making it more testable
 ###### Save favourite feed to coredata for offline access (To Do)